Venture-Miner/nfboost-user-manual/docs/tickets/buytickets.md

 With this, the user will enter the card data and confirm the purchase.

-After confirming the purchase, they will be redirected to the home screen, with the purchased package already added to the “My Tickets” menu.
+After confirming the purchase, they will be redirected to the home screen, with the purchased package already added to “My Tickets” menu.